k-yak/stati18n/README.md

 =====================

-**stati18n** is a simply tool to manage static pages internationalization.
+**stati18n** is a tool to manage static pages internationalization.
 It is based on content property of CSS, creating CSS data file.
 To change language a basic script simply change class of each DOM element.

+**Why it's cool**
+- For static site
+- You can change language without refresh
+- The data is downloaded only on use, with auto-loading of CSS file

 ----------
 **News :**